carlomazzaferro/kryptoflow/README.md

 First, create a new virtual environment.
 This is highly recommended for managing dependencies.

-Then, modify the `resources/resources.json` file, and add your twitter and reddit API keys.
+Then, modify the `secrets.yaml` file, and add your twitter and reddit API keys.
 This will enable you to programmatically access the twitter and Reddit APIs.

-### Dependencies

-1. python3.6 (recommend installing with homebrew)
-2. librdkafka: `brew install librdkafka`
-3. Python requirements: `pip install -r requirements.txt`
-4. NLTK requirements: `python3.6 -c "import nltk; nltk.download('vader_lexicon'); nltk.download('punkt')"`
-4. Local install: `pip install -e .`
-5. Kafka IP: `export KAFKA_SERVER_IP='kafka1'`

 Finally, you may need to edit your `/etc/hosts/` to be able to connect to kafka.
 Do so by running: